 Meet Gus.
-Gus came to see Shout Hearing Healthcare after experiencing a drop in his hearing and ringing in his ears.
+Gus came to a Shout Hearing Healthcare clinic after experiencing a drop in his hearing and ringing in his ears.
 It is important to have a hearing test if you have any concerns about your hearing.
 Shout conducts Otoscopy, Tympanometry, Acoustic Reflexes, Audiometry, Speech Testing, CAPD, Vertigo and Balance, Tinnitus, Workplace and pre-employment assessments.

 Luckily for Gus, the follow-up results showed his hearing had recovered; you can experience a temporary hearing threshold shift from exposure to loud noise.
 Gus’s experience shows that healthy hearing is important at ANY age!

 Being worried about your hearing, or noticing any changes, is a great reason to seek expert advice at a Shout Hearing Healthcare clinic!

 Our audiologist will conduct a visual examination of your ear canal using an instrument called an ‘otoscope’ or a video otoscope.
 They will check for ear wax, blockages, or any visible signs of a problem with your ear canal or ear drum that might impact the results of your hearing test.
 Our video otoscope allows us to take pictures of your ear canal and ear drum which can be forwarded to your GP or ENT.
 People are usually quite surprised when they see a picture of their ear drum.
 It looks nothing like a drum!